sfos13/project/README.md

 - **Gravity** - Gravity is very important in Donkey Kong, and ithelped in some functions.
 For example, if Mario isn't on the top of the floor(or char '#'), he automatically falls.

 - **Moving Barrels** - The barrels are an important feature in the original game.
 In this project, they move according to the floor and fall with the action of gravity.
 When they fall to the  lower floor, they change the tragetory.
 In other words, if they were moving to the right side, in the next floor, they will move to the left side.
+Sometimes, they can also come down to the stairs.

 - **Winning when reach princess** - Usually, the game ends when  Mario is in the same level as the princess (or char 'P').
 The way to win is the same.
 So, in the floor where the char is, the game ends, and the player can play again or exit.